90-Day Non-Resident Permit

 A semi-trailer that is manufactured in Arizona, and purchased by a Non-Resident qualifies for the permit to transport goods from Arizona.
 The permit is valid for a period of not more than 90 days from the date of issuance, or upon foreign state registration, whichever comes first.
 Once the vehicle is registered in the owner’s home state, the permit becomes null and void.

 If, after the expiration of a 90-Day Non-Resident permit and an additional 30-Day General Use Permit, the vehicle remains in Arizona, the owner must then register the vehicle in Arizona.
-However, if registering the vehicle in Arizona, the owner may then qualify for other permits.

 Also note that the purchaser of a 90-Day Non-Resident permit who registers the vehicle within 365 days after the issuance of the permit, will be liable for any tax, penalty, and interest due to the Arizona Department of Revenue.
 The Arizona MVD, Authorized Third Party Providers, or the motor vehicle dealer, will not be responsible for collecting any outstanding tax, penalty, or interest due from the customer.
 It will be the responsibility of Arizona Department of Revenue to collect the monies due.